David G. Walsh Research Travel Awards

 Award amount: $1500

 Applications reviewed by the MERI Research Committee.
-Winners announced in October 2024.
+Winners of the spring travel awards are announced in March.
+Winners of the fall travel awards are announced in November.

 Overview:

-These $1500 awards provide support for MERI trainees to present at and attend conferences in their field.
-Four awards are given annually; two each Fall, and two each Spring.
-The application period for the Fall awards begins in early August, with a submission deadline in the latter half of September.
+These $1500 awards provide support for MERI trainees who are postdocs or graduate students and MERI members who are PhD staff Scientists or Researchers to present at and attend conferences in their field.
+The awards are given out twice annually; once each Fall semester, and once each Spring semester.
+The application period for the Fall awards begins in late August/early September, with a submission deadline in October.
 The application period for the Spring awards begins in late December, with a submission deadline in early February.
 Awards must be used for a meeting that occurs within one year of the month after the award application is due.

 Eligibility Requirements: